larryknaebelobsidian/kingdom/Proposition 106. Our doctrine of the Kingdom sustained by the temptation of Christ..md

 tags:
   - toc
 ---
+# Proposition 106.
+Our doctrine of the Kingdom sustained by the temptation of Christ.
 ### The force of the temptation
 >the force of the temptation:
 >1. the first temptation is based on the actual existence of hunger and of real power lodged in the Christ;